dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/capture-vision-router/settings.md

 ## getSimplifiedSettings

-Retrieves a simplified version of the Capture Vision settings for a specific template.
+Retrieves a `SimplifiedCaptureVisionSettings` object that contains simplified settings for the specified `CaptureVisionTemplate`.

 <div class="sample-code-prefix"></div>
 >- Objective-C